3 min read

 According to UCAS, if you get an AI tool to generate all or large parts of your personal statement and then copy and paste to use as your final text, it could be considered cheating.

-Because GenAI is trained on pre-existing material – sometimes unethically, without consent, and from questionable or copyrighted sources – the risk that your AI-generated personal statement could be too similar to someone else’s is significantly increased.
-UCAS already uses a similarity detection system to compare statements and combat fraud, and using AI gives you a higher chance of your personal statement being flagged as plagiarism.
-The university you are applying to may be alerted, and this could affect your chances of receiving an offer to study at university.
+UCAS already uses a similarity detection system to compare statements and combat fraud.
+Using AI gives you a higher chance of your personal statement being flagged as plagiarism.
+If this happens, the university you are applying to may be alerted, and this could affect your chances of receiving an offer.

 74462-1

-Instead, the advice from UCAS is that your personal statement should be just that: personal and written by you.
-Writing a personal statement is a milestone in your journey to university, and an opportunity to showcase your skills, ambitions, and experiences in your own voice, which is what university admissions staff are interested in.
 Putting these experiences down in writing can also help you confirm whether you are applying for the correct course or not: for example, you may find yourself more suited to Film Studies rather than English Language, or Marine Engineering instead of Mechanical Engineering.

 It can be tempting to save time by generating a personal statement using ChatGPT, but bear in mind GenAI is rapidly being viewed as a tool for cheating.
-Leading universities such as Oxford, Cambridge, and Edinburgh have already released statements prohibiting the unauthorised use of GenAI by their current students, so chances are they'll take a dim view of an AI-generated personal statement submitted as part of an application to study with them.
+Leading universities such as Oxford, Cambridge, and Edinburgh have released statements prohibiting the unauthorised use of GenAI by their current students, so chances are they'll take a dim view of an AI-generated personal statement submitted as part of an application to study with them.

 What else is a grey area for AI?